GDP-Master/GDP1-Syllabus/docs/index.md

 ### Essential Tasks

-* Iterative design skills
+By the end of the semester you will be able to:

-* Programming in C#
+* Use an iterative design process to create simple **digital prototypes** to test ideas for player movement, mechanics, and audio & visual effects.
-* Creating games in Unity
+* Program simple Unity components (scripts) using the C# programming language.
-* Source code management using Git and GitHub
+* Manage the code for your prototypes using Git and GitHub.

 ### Projects